ibm-cloud-docs/AnalyticsEngine/spark-history.md

 # Viewing Spark history
 Spark history provides access to job history information and various job metrics.
 You can also use the Spark history REST API.
 See the [Spark documentation](https://spark.apache.org/docs/latest/monitoring.html#rest-api) for information on the REST API.

-## Openning and using Spark history
+## Opening and using Spark history

 **To open Spark History**